cbrtl/cbrtl-site/content/posts/what-and-why.md

 - Voxel renderers
 - TCP/IP stack
 - VCS
+- Web servers
+- Web browsers
+- Text editors
+- Anything else that is NOT a react todo app, or a vue planner app, or a terminal tic-tac-toe game.

 All of these are but regular software that we tend to take for granted, that can be (and have been) written from scratch.
 We encourage all kinds of creative projects no matter how basic.